United Nations High Commissioner for Refugees: Persons of concern to UNHCR

 Persons of concern include refugees and asylum seekers, people in refugee-like conditions, internally displaced people (IDPs), stateless persons and "others of concern to the UNHCR".

 In its Mid-Year Trends report of June 2015, UNHCR described an “unprecedented” 57.9 million people as falling under its mandate, more than double the 21 million recorded on 1 January 2007.
-The sharp increase was mainly attributed to the Syrian Civil War, "with the outbreak of armed crises or the deterioration of ongoing ones in countries like Afghanistan, Burundi, Democratic Republic of the Congo, Mali, Somalia, South Sudan and the Ukraine contributing to prevailing trends".
+The sharp increase was mainly attributed to the Syrian Civil War, "with the outbreak of armed crises or the deterioration of ongoing ones in countries like Afghanistan, Burundi, Democratic Republic of the Congo, Mali, Somalia, South Sudan and the Ukraine [sic] contributing to prevailing trends".

 At the end of 2024, UNHCR estimated that 123.2 million people around the world were forcibly displaced as a result of persecution, armed conflict, violence, human rights abuses, or other events that severely disrupted public order.
 Although the number of displaced people worldwide has nearly doubled over the past decade, the pace of growth began to slow during the latter half of 2024.
 In 2024, progress toward solutions for both refugees and internally displaced persons improved, with 1.6 million refugees returning home — the highest number recorded in over twenty years.